MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P12_Pong/Python/README.md

 ### The following steps apply to the two Python scripts
 1. Open the Python file with the Python IDLE.
-2. Click on ``Run Module`` to launch the Python Shell and TKinter graphical interface.
+2. Click on ``Run Module`` to launch the Python Shell and Tkinter graphical interface.
 ![Screenshot (601)](https://github.com/user-attachments/assets/3d89a318-df0d-489d-8845-aa61fbcdb5cc)
 3. Draw your pattern on the graphical interface by clicking the boxes and close the window when you're done.
 ![Screenshot (602)](https://github.com/user-attachments/assets/c11dbb50-1ffa-4d7a-aa8c-caf43f59a29d)